seeam1026/SQL-data-exploration/Case Study - Foodie-Fi/README.md

 | -------------- |
 | 195            |

+*Output shows: There are 195 customers upgraded to "pro annual" in 2020*
 ### **Q9.
 How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?**
 ```SQL
     WITH annual_subs AS (